UnrealArtOptimization/minimal-mistakes/book/pipelines/index.md

 There's much more to Unreal's pipeline, though.
 For example, occlusion takes care of discarding meshes which are not visible from camera's perspective.
 It's done an early stage of the pipeline, before they're even sent to be processed by shaders.
 Position and properties of light sources are provided to appropriate passes - depending on the choice between [deferred and forward]({{ site.baseurl }}{% link book/pipelines/forward-vs-deferred.md %}) shading.

 Only after the last pass is finished the image can be displayed on the screen.
 If the vertical sync (VSync) is enabled, the image may also be delayed or discarded to achieve a required frame rate (for example 60 frames per second).

-# Parallelism and pipeline

-On the GPU we have concepts of parallelism and the pipeline.
-If something is parallel, it means that multiple cores, hundreds or thousands of cores, work on the same task simultaneously.
-So obviously, cores are best utilized when they are working on the same task.
-For example, the same big triangle, that is shaded with a single material.
-This is important because all cores assigned for a specific task on the GPU have to be exactly in the same place, for example: exactly the same moment in the shader.

-Now, pipeline is like an assembly line.
-So the frame is pided into steps and for example, the vertex shader passes the data further to the pixel shader where the pixels are computed. and only then it's passed onto the screen.
-So this means that the pixel shader can't continue before it's fed with data from the vertex shader.
-Now, the simplified pipeline in OpenGL and DirectX 11 looks like that: We start with providing vertices to the vertex shader, it does it's transformations, then comes the tessallation phase, the geometry shader - which is the only one we have direct access to as an artist in Unreal Engine - and last comes the pixel shader which is responsible for materials, lighting and postprocess.

-# Draw calls

-{% include custom/wip-warning.md %}

-An important thing, that can really affect your framerate are the draw calls.
-So draw calls are the commands sent by the CPU to control the GPU.
-So, for example, commands like: "change my mesh" or: "change my material" because if you want to draw a triangle set with a different material, different shader, you have to dispatch a command from the CPU first, which then goes through the driver, only then is translated and only then is submitted to the GPU.
-So having a lot of materials, a lot of different, separate objects, is a lot of work for the CPU.
-You can check your amount of draw calls by pressing `~` (tilde) and entering: STAT SceneRendering.

-Are draw calls batched in UE4?
-No. There was a tweet about "fast path" https://twitter.com/joatski/status/679302537393119232